nss-day-cohort-24/capstone-details-uix/capstone-presentation.md

 ## Important points to remember:

 * Use a tool to assist preparing your presentation  (Google Docs has slides).
-* Within in your presentation, include a **Demo Time** slide.
+* Within in your presentation, include a `Demo Time` slide.
 This will remind you to show the product even when your nerves are crazy.
 * Be sure to include your email and github account at the end of presentation.
 * Speak loudly and clearly, and face your audience.
 * Be positive and use positive words. **DO NOT** emphasize broken parts of the program.
 If you notice a bug while you're presenting, just gloss past it.
 This is an important skill to learn for giving product demos.
 * **DO NOT** insult your own work.
 People tend to take a person's self-evaluation at face value and you'll simply be setting people up to think your work is sub-par.
-* Avoid referencing other student's presentations in a "well, they covered everything I had to say on my lessons learned".
+* **AVOID** referencing other student's presentations in a "well, they covered everything I had to say on my lessons learned".
 Your presentation should stand alone.
 * Your presentation and application should be complete the evening before presentations.
 You are expected to have your laptop closed and your attention on the presenter during the presentations.